LDWLab/TwinCons/README.md

 # Conservation score

-Here we will try to use different types of matrices to represent conservation within an alignment, given the prior information of a pair of groups within the alignment.
+Using different types of matrices we can represent conservation within an alignment, given the prior information of a pair of groups within the alignment.

 We will also use different substitution matrices based on external structural information.